 - 56-53-1(Hazardous Substances Data)

 - LD50 oral in rat: > 3gm/kg

 - Language:English Provider:ACROS

 Diethylstilbestrol Usage And Synthesis

-A synthetic, nonsteroidal estrogen.
-Recomended solvents are DMSO, DMF and ethanol, even in these solvents do not store in solution for any prolonged period of time.
+Diethylstilbestrol is an odorless, white crystalline powder, with a molecular weight of 268.36.
+Its cisisomer tends to revert to the trans-form.
+It is a nonsteroidal, synthetic stilbene derivative with estrogenic activity. recomended solvents are DMSO, DMF and ethanol, even in these solvents do not store in solution for any prolonged period of time.

 Diethylstilbestrol is one of the older synthetic estrogens in use.
 It was used to treat prostate cancer but is now rarely used for this purpose because of its adverse effects，although it is occasionally used in postmenopausal women with breast cancer.
 It is taken orally in tablet form.